runtimeverification/iele-semantics/Design.md

 IELE function calls take an arbitrary number of register arguments and return values instead of a memory range.

-* IELE has a `call` instruction used for local calls to other functions within the contract. `call` takes a function name, an arbitrary number of register arguments, and an arbitrary number of register return values, and jumps to the start of the function in the current contract with the corresponding name.
+* IELE has a `call` instruction used for local calls to other functions within the contract. `call` takes a function name, an arbitrary number of arguments, and an arbitrary number of register return values, and jumps to the start of the function in the current contract with the corresponding name.
 It pushes the current instruction position, the values of all local registers, and the register operands of the return values onto the local call stack.
 The arguments of the call are copied into local registers corresponding to the formal arguments of the function being called.
-* The `ret` instruction takes an arbitrary number of register operands holding returned values. `ret` will return to the instruction position on the top of the local call stack if one exists, restoring the values of local registers and copying the returned values into the return value operands of the call instruction.
-If the local call stack is empty, it returns from the contract.
-* The `revert` instruction takes a single register operand. `revert` always returns from the contract, independently of the size of the local stack.
-It refunds unused gas and returns a value in the first register return value of the call, but does not write to the other return values, and it also rolls back the state changes of the contract.
-* IELE has a `call .. at` and a `staticcall .. at` instruction used for calls to public functions of other contracts.
+* IELE has a `call .. at` and a `staticcall .. at` instruction used for account calls to public functions of other contracts.
 The target account address is a register operand of these instructions, as is the amount of gas to be spent during the call, and the value to send in case of `call .. at`. `call .. at` and `staticcall .. at` also take an arbitrary number of arguments and return values in the form of register operands instead of memory ranges.
 The arguments are copied into local registers corresponding to the formal arguments of the function being called.
-When the called contract returns (by means of a `ret` or a `revert`), the returned values are copied into the return value registers of the call instruction.
+The first register operand in the list of return values is the status register.
+This register will hold the exit status code upon returning from the call.
+This means that the list of return value registers given to a `call .. at` or `staticcall .. at` instruction should be long enough to accept the correct number of values expected to returned by the callee plus the exit status code.
+* The `ret` instruction takes an arbitrary number of register operands holding returned values. `ret` will return to the instruction position on the top of the local call stack if one exists, restoring the values of local registers and copying the returned values into the return value operands of the call instruction.
+If the local call stack is empty, it returns from the contract to the callsite of the caller account code with an exit status code of `0` in addition to the given returned values.
+* The `revert` instruction takes a single register operand. `revert` always returns from the contract to the callsite of the caller account code, independently of the size of the local stack.
+It refunds unused gas and returns a value in the first register return value of the call (that is the exit status register), but does not write to the other return values, and it also rolls back the state changes of the contract.
-* A static account call, done with `staticcall .. at`, similarly to EVM, should not attempt to change any state in the network (e.g. log, account storage, acount creation/deletion) during its execution.
-If it does, an exception occurs.
+* A static account call, done with `staticcall .. at`, similarly to EVM, should not attempt to change any state in the network (e.g. log, account storage, account creation/deletion) during its execution.
+If it does, an exception is thrown.
-* If the name of the function being called does not correspond to a public function of the contract being called, an exception occurs.
+* If the name of the function being called does not correspond to a public function of the contract being called, an exception is thrown.
-* In all cases, if a mismatch occurs between the number of arguments or return values of a function and the matching `call` or `ret` instruction, an exception occurs.
+* In all cases, if a mismatch occurs between the number of arguments or return values of a function and the matching `call` or `ret` instruction, an exception is thrown.
+* When an exception is thrown during the lifetime of an account call, the call is terminated and control returns to the callsite of the caller account code, similarly to a `revert`.
+Also in similar to `revert` fashion, an exit status code is returned in the first register return value of the call (that is the exit status register), while nothing is written to the other return values, and the state changes of the contract are rolled back.
+However, unlike `revert`, no unused gas is refunded.
+* Following is a comprehensive list of exit status codes:
+  * 0: success
+  * 1: function does not exist
+  * 2: function has wrong signature
+  * 3: function does not exist on empty account
+  * 4: execution of instructions led to failure
+  * 5: out of gas
+  * 6: deploying to an account that already exists
+  * 7: insufficient balance to transfer
+  * 8: negative balance or gas limit or call depth exceeded
 * Because they are no longer needed, we remove EVM's CALLDATA* instructions and RETURNDATA* instructions.
 * Because of security concerns, we remove the EVM's CALLCODE and DELEGATECALL instructions.